mostafatouny/awesome-theoretical-computer-science/README.md

 ---

 # Broad Intros<a name=broad_intros></a>
+## Lecture Notes<a name=broad_intros_lecture_notes></a>
+- [Barak.
+Introduction to TCS](https://introtcs.org/public/index.html) - A modern, brief, and accessible text which introduces theoretical computer science for undergrads.
+It includes topics not usually included in standard undergrad text-books.
+## Lecture Videos Playlists<a name=broad_intros_lecture_videos_playlists></a>
+- [Yanofsky.
+Theoretical Computer Science](https://www.youtube.com/playlist?list=PLCqUsBXxq16yBaN_hpo7dY2l9N-ZLtI-X) - undergrad introduction to theory of computation
+- [Anil Ada.
+Great Ideas in Theoretical Computer Science.
+CMU](https://www.youtube.com/playlist?list=PLKzLTB8HeSUIuln-o1mbXfTr8HmIhiGEg) - A series of lectures on selected notable topics in theoretical computer science.
+- [O'Donnell.
+Great Ideas in Theoretical Computer Science.
+CMU](https://www.youtube.com/playlist?list=PLm3J0oaFux3aafQm568blS9blxtA_EWQv) - A series of lectures on selected notable topics in theoretical computer science.
 ## Books<a name=broad_intros_books></a>
+- [Wigderson.
+Mathematics and Computation: A Theory Revolutionizing Technology and Science](https://www.math.ias.edu/files/Book-online-Aug0619.pdf) - A sweeping survey of complexity theory, emphasizing the field’s insights and challenges.
+It explains the ideas and motivations leading to key models, notions, and results.
 - [Moore & Mertens.
 The Nature of Computation](http://nature-of-computation.org/) - It spans complexity of mazes and games; optimization in theory and practice; randomized algorithms, interactive proofs, and pseudorandomness; Markov chains and phase transitions; and of quantum computing.
 It provides accessible explanations
-- [Wigderson.
-Mathematics and Computation: A Theory Revolutionizing Technology and Science](https://www.math.ias.edu/files/Book-online-Aug0619.pdf) - A sweeping survey of complexity theory, emphasizing the field’s insights and challenges.
-It explains the ideas and motivations leading to key models, notions, and results.
-# Handbooks<a name=handbooks></a>
+## Handbooks<a name=broad_intros_handbooks></a>
 - [Atallah & Blanton.
 Algorithms and Theory of Computation Handbook: General Concepts and Techniques](https://www.routledge.com/Algorithms-and-Theory-of-Computation-Handbook-Volume-1-General-Concepts/Atallah-Blanton/p/book/9781138113930) - A complete comprehensive encyclopediac handbook which surveys all related areas to theoretical computer science.
 - [Atallah & Blanton.
 Algorithms and Theory of Computation Handbook: Special Topics and Techniques](https://www.routledge.com/Algorithms-and-Theory-of-Computation-Handbook-Volume-2-Special-Topics/Atallah-Blanton/p/book/9780367384845) - A complete comprehensive encyclopediac handbook which surveys all related areas to theoretical computer science.
 - [Handbook of Theoretical Computer Science.
 Volume A: Algorithms and Complexity](https://mitpress.mit.edu/books/handbook-theoretical-computer-science-volume) - A complete comprehensive encyclopediac handbook which surveys all related areas to theoretical computer science.